kug1/aniquote/README.md

 ## Why?

-While i was browsing [Unixporn](https://www.reddit.com/r/unixporn/) looking to steal someone's dotfiles i saw some anime-related (Berserk) rices and thought people might like to print a quote of that character or from the series.
+While i was browsing [Unixporn](https://www.reddit.com/r/unixporn/) looking to steal someone's dotfiles (im too lazy to rice myself) i saw some anime-related rices and thought people might like to print a quote of that character or from the series.
 And since im a beginner to Deno and never did CLI tools before i thought i'd give it a try.

 ## Requirements